vesoft-inc/nebula-http-gateway/README.md

 Notice:

 The response data nsid `5e18fa40-5343-422f-84e3-e7f9cad6b735` is encoded by HMAC-SH256 encryption algorithm, so it's not the same as what you get from a cookie.
-If you connect to the graphd service successfully, remember to save the *NSID* locally, which is important for the *exec api* to execute nGQL.
+If you connect to the graphd service successfully, remember to save the *NSID* locally, which is important for the *exec* api to execute nGQL.
-If you restart the gateway server, all authenticated session will be lost, please noticed.
+If you restart the gateway server, all authenticated session will be lost, please be aware of this.

 #### Exec API ####